Chuck Bass: Novel series

 Chuck Bass is introduced by author Cecily von Ziegesar in her Gossip Girl series of teen novels, the first of which was published in 2002.
 In the novels, Chuck is a relatively minor character, and has a series of flings with male and female characters across the course of the series.
 He got his nickname, Chuck Bass, from his signature chuckle in a bass tone, which often sounds like a raspy whisper.
 Chuck's role is initially that of an antagonist to the main characters.
 Chuck resides with his family at the Plaza Hotel on the Upper East Side and attends school at the Riverside Preparatory School for Boys on the Upper East Side, along with scholarship student Dan Humphrey.
-Chuck is largely lonely as his only friends are Blair, Chuck, Nate and Serena, but is tolerated by the others because of his family's enormous wealth.
+Chuck is largely lonely as his only friends are Blair, Nate and Serena, but is tolerated by the others because of his family's enormous wealth.
 He is described as having flamboyant fashion sense, with a penchant for scarves, and has a pet monkey named Sweetie.
 Lazy, and vain, Chuck's only interests are sex and money, and he is frequently chided by his father for lacking ambition and performing poorly in school.
 Following flings with numerous females and males, his only serious relationship comes near the end of the series, when he begins dating Blair Waldorf, a self-obsessed, luxury loving teenager.
 In the twelfth book in the series, Gossip Girl: It Had To Be You (2007), Chuck is rejected from colleges because of poor grades and is sent to military school by his father.
 When next mentioned in Gossip Girl spin-off, The Carlyles (2008), it is stated that Chuck never showed up to military school, and his whereabouts thereafter are unknown.
 In the thirteenth Gossip Girl novel, I Will Always Love You (2009), it is revealed that Chuck went off to school in California and returned a changed man, and to have dated main character Blair Waldorf in Oxford, England for a year.